Demand Forecasting in Logistics: Methods, Process & Accuracy

 The best demand forecasting solution depends on your operating model and data maturity:

-- Enterprise shippers: Dedicated forecasting platforms (Blue Yonder, o9 Solutions, Kinaxis) with deep AI capabilities
+- Enterprise shippers.
+Dedicated forecasting platforms such as Blue Yonder, o9 Solutions, and Kinaxis with deep AI capabilities.

 What is demand forecasting in supply chain?